-There is still plenty of snow in April.
-In fact, did you know that resorts often get their heaviest snow fall in March and April?
+There is still plenty of snow in March and April.
+In fact, did you know that resorts often get their heaviest snowfalls in March and April?
 Plus Peak Retreats’ resorts have been carefully selected to ensure they have access to snowsure ski areas and pistes.
-Many of our resorts are satellite resorts / back door resorts, linking to much bigger ski areas and high altitude resorts.
+Many of our resorts are satellite resorts/back-door resorts, linking to much bigger ski areas and high altitude resorts.
 There are also lots of snow cannons to help nature along.

 5. Easier Driving